Car & OBD2 Glossary

 Interference engine

 An engine design where piston and valve travel overlap.
-If the timing belt or chain breaks, pistons collide with open valves — usually destroying the engine.
+If the timing belt or chain breaks, pistons collide with open valves and usually destroy the engine.
 Most modern engines are interference designs, which is why timing belt replacement is non-negotiable.

 Timing belt